Helping Others & Selfishness (Is It Good to Help Others?)

 Most probably not.

-Well, stay with me, and I’ll clarify.
+Well, stay with me and I’ll clarify.

+Truth is, I know you love helping others.
+And I really wish there was some other way to say it (I swear to God), but dammit, there isn’t any!
 And to be honest with you, I was shit-scared that you might hate me for saying this, but I had to take it off of my chest—for a simple, straightforward reason:

 I just couldn’t lie to you (unlike so many others).